-1. Instructors of required practice-oriented courses evaluate student performance and assign grades.
+- 1. Instructors of required practice-oriented courses evaluate student performance and assign grades.
 The program's current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA.
-A minimum of 3 semester hours in classroom instruction will be evaluated in the following areas: counseling theories and procedures, group counseling; counseling skills; individual adult psychopathology; DSM diagnosis, personality assessment; program evaluation and consultation; supervision; research on counseling interventions, lifespan development, foundations of counseling psychology, history and systems of psychology, and cognitive assessment.

-- 2. Practicum supervisors provide a formal written evaluation of student performance in providing psychological services to clients at initial practicum (one semester at Dept. the clinic), core practicum (one year at the University Counseling Center), and advanced field practicum (at least two years in university or community placement settings) levels.
-The MLA for "passing" the practicum at each level is a rating (typically "3" or higher depending on the form used) that indicates the student has met the expected level of performance in each of the areas evaluated. - 3.
+A minimum of 3 semester hours in classroom instruction will be evaluated in the following areas: counseling theories and procedures, group counseling; counseling skills; individual adult psychopathology; DSM diagnosis, personality assessment; program evaluation and consultation; supervision; research on counseling interventions, lifespan development, foundations of counseling psychology, history and systems of psychology, and cognitive assessment. - 2.
+Practicum supervisors provide a formal written evaluation of student performance in providing psychological services to clients at initial practicum [one semester at the Utah Community Mental Health Clinic, our in-house departmental clinic] core practicum (one year at the University Counseling Center), and advanced field practicum (at least two years in a university or community placement setting).
+The MLA for "passing" the practicum at each level is a rating [typically Moderately Competent ("3") or higher] that indicates the student has met the satisfactory level performance in each of the areas evaluated.
+The MLA for eligibility to apply for a predoctoral internship is "4" or "Mostly Competent" in each of the areas evaluated. - 3.
 Students must complete a minimum of 1000 hours, with a minimum of 450 direct client contact hours, 150 hours of supervision, and 400 additional hours of indirect service activities prior to applying for predoctoral internships. - 4.
 Students must pass three written preliminary examination questions related to this competency (i.e., Professional Ethics, Vocational Psychology, and Psychological Measurement/Assessment).
 The MLA for passing a written preliminary examination question is an average score of "3" or higher based on the evaluations of three faculty reviewers of the student response to the question.
 Students who do not meet this MLA must retake the written question that was not passed in order to achieve the MLA. - 5.
 The oral component of the qualifying examination includes emphasis on the professional and competent delivery of psychological services.
+Students also demonstrate theoretical knowledge, which includes a statement on how they integrate their theoretical orientation into clinical work.
 Faculty members provide verbal and written feedback on student performance on the oral portion of the exam.
 The MLA for the oral exam is a majority of faculty vote (i.e., a majority of "yes" votes) that the student's response to the oral exam has met or exceeded program standards.
-Students who do not meet this MLA must retake the oral examination in order to achieve the MLA. - 6.
-Students must complete a one-year, full-time APA-accredited predoctoral internship during which they complete a minimum of 2000 hours of supervised professional work.
+Students who do not meet this MLA must retake the oral examination in order to achieve the MLA.

+6. Students must complete a one-year, full-time APA-accredited predoctoral internship during which they complete a minimum of 2000 hours of supervised professional work.
 The mid-and end-of-internship evaluation letters sent by the Training Directors include a component that indicates whether the student is "passing/passed" or "failing/failed" the respective internship (Note: There is no uniform evaluation across predoctoral internship sites).
 The MLA for passing and completion of the internship is that the student has met or exceeded the expected requirements of the training site as documented by the Training Director from the site.